SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops.md

 #### Hints and Guidelines

-We can solve the problem with **two nested loops** (by rows and columns) with printing in them and leaving when the last number is reached.
+We can solve the problem with **two nested loops** (by rows and columns) by printing in them and leaving when the last number is reached.
 Here is the idea, written in more detail:

 * We declare a variable **`n`**, to which we assign the integer value passed to our function.
 * We declare a variable **`num`** with an initial value of **1**.
 It will hold the count of printed numbers.
 At each iteration, we will **increment** it by **1** and will add it to the current row.